 - Resource utilization : in MapReduce v1, the reducers wait on the mappers to finish (and vice-versa), leaving large fractions of time when either the reducers or the mappers are idle.
 Ideally all resources should be used at any given time.

-- Flexibility : mapper and reducer roles are decided at configuration time, and cannot be reconfigured.
+- Flexibility : mapper and reducer roles are decided at configuration time, and cannot be reconfigured, this is also called lack of fungibility.

 Spark makes use of in-memory data too, making the access to data much faster.